learngermanghana/timeless/README.md

 # Timeless Perfume Website

 A premium, mobile-first Next.js website for **Timeless Perfume**, a luxury fragrance brand in Ghana.
-The site is designed for elegant product showcasing, WhatsApp ordering, and easy customer contact.
+The site is designed for elegant product showcasing, WhatsApp ordering, and easy customer contact..

 ## Tech Stack